 Does My Dog Need Glucosamine?

 Glucosamine is an essential component for pet parents who want to help alleviate the pain and discomfort associated with canine arthritis.
 Arthritis is a degenerative joint disease characterized by joint inflammation, leading to loss of joint mobility, stiffness, and lameness.
-The beginnings of arthritis can be triggered by an acute event, such as an injury or an infection, or they can be caused by an underlying problem such as joint deformity or excess stress on the joints from your dog being overweight.
+The beginnings of arthritis can be triggered by an acute event, such as an injury or an infection, or it can be caused by an underlying problem such as joint deformity or excess stress on the joints from your dog being overweight.
 Either way, the issue compounds over time and symptoms start to emerge as your pet ages.

 Stiffness or limping (this may increase in the morning or during cold weather)